SJSU also offers many short-term study abroad options over the summer. Most of these programs focus on a particular academic field or theme.

 Faculty-Led Study Abroad Programs

-Faculty-Led Programs (FLP) are overseas courses taught by SJSU faculty from various academic fields for 3–8 weeks during the summer or winter sessions.
+Faculty-Led Programs (FLP) are overseas courses taught by SJSU faculty from various academic fields for 3–8 weeks during the summer session.
 FLPs are considered SJSU Special Session courses and range from 3–6 units, with some courses meeting general education requirements.
 FLPs are the most popular SJSU short-term study abroad option and are the best option for students looking to take unique courses in amazing sites around the world.

 FLPs are open to all degree-seeking SJSU students who are 18 and older and have completed their freshmen year before the program start date.
 Graduate students are also welcome to apply, and some FLPs are even targeted for graduate students.
 Some programs may have other eligibility requirements such as GPA requirements, course prerequisites, or language proficiency.
 Please see individual program information for more details.